 This sounds like good news for Guitar Hero fans.
 It just might mean that the studio is prepping a new design for next-gen consoles.

 2. When you consider that the franchise has sold over 25 million copies worldwide and has generated over $2 billion in revenue, it all makes perfect sense.
 Studios like money and this seems like a guaranteed way to make more.

 3. The title has always received positive praise, with aggregating review websites GameRankings and Metacritic both scoring the Guitar Hero Live release around 80%.

 4. Rock music isn’t dead.
 With great new music out there, there’s definitely an audience for a new game.
 Just imagine rocking along to Pearl Jam’s “Dance Of The Clairvoyants”.

 5. One of the main reasons that Guitar Hero halted was because of oversaturation.
 There were just too many games competing in the genre at the time.
 We had Band Hero, Rock Band and DJ Hero out at the same time.
 That’s no longer the case.

-6. Those pricey controllers would probably not cost and a leg anymore.
+6. Those pricey controllers would probably not cost an arm and a leg anymore.
 With technological advancements, it could be that the product could be produced for much less.
 Either way, even if it wasn’t all that much cheaper, when you consider the prices of controllers and accessories available to the PS5 and the Xbox Series X, the Guitar Hero guitars probably won’t be considered that expensive anymore.